nbusy/biz/README.md

 *  Maintain engineering excellence and technical edge.

 Having something that is utterly stable and reliable while using cutting edge tech is always a challenge but that is what drives the community to use and improve our software.

+And finally:

+> The stage is beneath our talent, but we shall elevate it.